Tree tensor network impurity solver based on Cayley-tree mapping: Summary

 \section{Summary}

 In this work, we have introduced a TTN impurity solver based on a hierarchical Cayley-tree decomposition of the bath Hamiltonian.
 By explicitly mapping the noninteracting bath onto a tree geometry, the method provides a natural tensor-network formulation that directly reflects the multiscale entanglement structure inherent to quantum impurity problems.
 This representation fundamentally differs from conventional chain-based mappings and enables a more efficient distribution of entanglement across the network.
+The Cayley-tree architecture naturally supports multi-branch constructions, for example, by explicitly separating the bath into occupied and unoccupied energy sectors.
+This energy-split strategy can further dilute the underlying multiscale correlations and yields a more efficient representation of the impurity problem.

 Benchmark calculations for the SIAM show that the TTN solver is numerically more efficient than MPS-based methods.
 The Kondo ground state of the SIAM is critical~\cite{Affleck1991,Sørensen_2007,Affleck_2009,Eriksson2011}, characterized by a gapless resonance and a diverging correlation length.
 This criticality arises from a slow finite-size crossover associated with the gradual formation of the Kondo screening cloud.
 The resulting entanglement is long-ranged and highly inhomogeneous, making it costly to represent efficiently with MPS.